vikramsinghbhati/interactiveDashboard/README.md

 # Interactive Dashboard in python
 This project is POC project to demonstrated creating interactive dashboard using python like tableau and power bi.

-In this project we used below python based visualization library to create dashboard.
+In this project I used below python based visualization library to create dashboard.

 streamlit